DMontgomery40/SecurityLens/README.md

 # Plugin Vulnerability Scanner

-A security vulnerability scanner for plugin architectures, focusing on memory, filesystem, and plugin system vulnerabilities.
+A command-line security vulnerability scanner for plugin architectures, focusing on memory, filesystem, and plugin system vulnerabilities.

 ## Features